rabbyraptor/makersofdenmarkmirror/README.md

 ### Skriv 'dotnet watch run' i terminal for at udvikle med Live Reload.

-## ASP.NET Core Web Application - MVC - ProductApp.Web
+## ASP.NET Core Web Application - MVC

 #### What is the MVC pattern?